efabless/openlane2/docs/source/index.md

 See [Using PDKs](./usage/about_pdks.md) for more info.

-Check the sidebar to the left to get started.
+Follow the navigation element below (or check the sidebar on the left) to get started.

 ```{toctree}
 :glob: